Last updated at 4:32, 14 Jan 2015 Uploaded at 19:08, 27 Dec 2011

 You may then craft your outfit at any forge in Skyrim, provided you have your book with you and own - of course - the required items.

-Optional: You may want to download Calientes Female Body Mod Big Bottom Edition -CBBE- to use the CBBE meshes, if desired.
+Required files: Unless you are using only the Vanilla Body meshes, you'll want to download Calientes Female Body Mod Big Bottom Edition -CBBE- to use the CBBE meshes, if desired.

-Update from version 2.x:
+Update to version 3 from version 2.x:

-TL;DR: Here be solutions!
+Here be solutions!